quintusdias/glymur/docs/source/detailed_installation.rst

 module, i.e. ::

     [library]
-    openjp2: /opt/openjp2-svn/lib/libopenjp2.so
+    openjp2: /somewhere/lib/libopenjp2.so

-This assumes, of course, that you've installed OpenJPEG into /opt/openjp2-svn on a linux system.
-The location of the configuration file can vary as well (of course).
+This assumes, of course, that you've installed OpenJPEG into /opt/openjpeg on a linux system.
+The location of the configuration file can vary as well.
 If you use either linux or mac, the path to the configuration file would normally be ::

     $HOME/.config/glymur/glymurrc